Blobfolio/musty/README.md

 apt-get update

 # Install it!
-sudo apt-get install wp-cli-musty
+apt-get install wp-cli-musty
 ```

-Musty is meant to be installed as a global plugin; it's path will need to be added as a requirement in your WP-CLI [configuration](https://make.wordpress.org/cli/handbook/config/#config-files).
+Musty is meant to be installed as a global plugin; its path will need to be added as a requirement in your WP-CLI [configuration](https://make.wordpress.org/cli/handbook/config/#config-files).

 ```
 require: